Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 The result: We sold the one property in the Bay Area and we turned around and invested in about 20 properties, increasing our cash flow six times.” — Claudia & Julian Fraser

-Next steps…
+Next steps

-This article provides an overview of how to do a 1031 exchange and the basic 1031 exchange rules for using this strategy successfully.
-Hopefully, you now realize how important it is to understand the intricacies of real estate investing, real estate market cycles, and growth opportunities before you even think about getting started.
 If you are new to real estate investing, start by learning about the best places to buy rental property.
-For investors who are more experienced, take some time to get a solid understanding of 1031 exchange rules and regulations.
+For experienced investors, take the time to gain a solid understanding of 1031 exchange rules and regulations.
 You’ll need to know them like the back of your hand, or you still might end up with a huge tax bill.

 Truth be told, a 1031 tax-deferment is incredibly complicated, even if you’re a career investor.
 A small mistake can jeopardize the deferment of your capital gains taxes.
 This is why most investors seek professional help.